ywk991112/ESLab-hw2/README.md

 NODE_ENV=production npm run build
 ```
 ## Start the App
-First, the tessel 2 environment need to be set up.
+First, the tessel 2 environment needs to be set up.
 For more detail: [INSTALL TESSEL 2](http://tessel.github.io/t2-start/)
 Connect the board to USB and authorize by running the command
 ```
 t2 provision